ILMostro/vimUser-Home/README.md

-Though, it's not the only source of information upon which this site is based, it *is* the most useful to me; both in its scope about the seemingly limitless power of vim as well as in its functional writing style, which tames it long enough for the reader to understand it and, perhaps, adapt it to his/her own workflow.
+Though, it's not the only source of information upon which this site is based, it *is* the most useful to me; both in its scope about the seemingly limitless power of vim as well as in its functional writing style, which tames vim long enough for the reader to understand it and, perhaps, adapt it to his/her own workflow.

 **Templates**